 Takeaway:

-Transparency isn’t about stripping down features; it’s about guiding users through complexity and balancing simplicity and usability.
-Smart organization, clear labels, and intuitive cues make even the most robust systems feel approachable.
+Transparent AI isn’t about stripping down features; it’s about guiding users through complexity and balancing simplicity and usability.
+Smart organization, clear labels, and intuitive cues make even the most robust software systems feel approachable.

 Lesson 3.
 Build trust with proactive communication